-TV personality Sherri Shepherd has been making headlines regarding a recent ruling in custody case.
+TV personality Sherri Shepherd has been making headlines regarding a recent ruling in a custody case.
 The Sherri Shepherd decision, issued in April by a Pennsylvania Judge, is just one of three cases that have been brought in regards to the dissolution of Shepherd and Sally’s marriage.

 The case, as it has been reported, seeks to determine the legal mother of a child born to a surrogate in August 2014.